AckerlyXu/heima/articles/service-fabric/service-fabric-deploy-multiple-apps.md

-<properties
+---
-    pageTitle="Deploy a Node.js application that uses MongoDB | Azure"
+title: Deploy a Node.js application that uses MongoDB | Azure
-    description="Walkthrough on how to package multiple guest executables to deploy to an Azure Service Fabric cluster" services="service-fabric"
+description: Walkthrough on how to package multiple guest executables to deploy to an Azure Service Fabric cluster
-    documentationcenter=".net"
-    author="msfussell"
-    manager="timlt"
-    editor="" />
-<tags
-    ms.assetid="b76bb756-c1ba-49f9-9666-e9807cf8f92f"
-    ms.service="service-fabric"
-    ms.devlang="dotnet"
-    ms.topic="article"
-    ms.tgt_pltfrm="NA"
-    ms.workload="NA"
-    ms.date="02/17/2017"
-    wacn.date=""
-    ms.author="msfussell;mikhegn" />
+services: service-fabric
+documentationcenter: .net
+author: msfussell
+manager: timlt
+editor: ''

+ms.assetid: b76bb756-c1ba-49f9-9666-e9807cf8f92f
+ms.service: service-fabric
+ms.devlang: dotnet
+ms.topic: article
+ms.tgt_pltfrm: NA
+ms.workload: NA
+ms.date: 02/17/2017
+wacn.date: ''
+ms.author: msfussell;mikhegn
+---

 # Deploy multiple guest executables
 This article shows how to package and deploy multiple guest executables to Azure Service Fabric.
-For building and deploying a single Service Fabric package read how to [deploy a guest executable to Service Fabric](/documentation/articles/service-fabric-deploy-existing-app/).
+For building and deploying a single Service Fabric package read how to [deploy a guest executable to Service Fabric](./service-fabric-deploy-existing-app.md).

 While this walkthrough shows how to deploy an application with a Node.js front end that uses MongoDB as the data store, you can apply the steps to any application that has dependencies on another application.

 You can use Visual Studio to produce the application package that contains multiple guest executables.
-See [Using Visual Studio to package an existing application](/documentation/articles/service-fabric-deploy-existing-app/#use-visual-studio-to-package-an-existing-executable).
+See [Using Visual Studio to package an existing application](./service-fabric-deploy-existing-app.md#use-visual-studio-to-package-an-existing-executable).
 After you have added the first guest executable, right click on the application project and select the **Add->New Service Fabric service** to add the second guest executable project to the solution.
 Note: If you choose to link the source in the Visual Studio project, building the Visual Studio solution, will make sure that your application package is up to date with changes in the source.
 ## Samples
 * [Sample for packaging and deploying a guest executable](https://github.com/Azure-Samples/service-fabric-dotnet-getting-started/tree/master/GuestExe/SimpleApplication)
 * [Sample of two guest exectuables (C# and nodejs) communicating via the Naming service using REST](https://github.com/Azure-Samples/service-fabric-dotnet-containers)